andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 Note:
 * ACTION: @gayathu-rajan - Deal explicitly with finding the Icebergs - how big / important is something? - DISCO / DELI (and the opposite - red herrings) - you cover all this right?

 ---

+## Our Goals

+  * Solve it right, build it right
+  * Maximally indepenent teams
+  * Prioritise value for _everyone_
+  * Pick our battles

+Note:
+As Senior Developers, all projects we work on share some common goals.
+This project was no different:

+* Solve the right business problems and build the software right
+* Make teams independent (as opposed to tightly coupled) so they could build and release independently (and therefore more quickly).
+* Prioritize the areas we focussed which maximised value for the client AND developers
+* Pick the right battle - there are so many things that you can make perfect, pick the ones that add most value.

+---

+## Or More Simply...

+We're just trying to split the hard problem, into smaller maximally independent problems,

+and trying to get as many of the right people understanding and working on the right problems as possible.

+---